renovate-bot/GoogleCloudPlatform-_-risk-and-research-blueprints/examples/risk/loadtest/QUICKSTART.md

 The link to the [subscription](https://console.cloud.google.com/cloudpubsub/subscription/detail/gke_hpa_request_sub) will show you the health, statistics, and also allow you to pull messages (tasks).

 Pull some messages (do not Ack!) and see the messages appear.
+These messages will be JSON, but adhering to the [protobuf request](https://github.com/GoogleCloudPlatform/risk-and-research-blueprints/blob/main/examples/risk/loadtest/src/request.proto) schema.

 ## Observe Pub/Sub messages in BigQuery